-Yes, I know you might think I’m a bit crazy.
-And yes, hibiscus flowers are edible, and they taste amazing!
-So, next time you have this delicacy, save it to make hibiscus flower tacos.
+Yes, I know you might think I’m a bit crazy but give me a second here.
+Hibiscus flowers are edible, and they taste amazing!
+So, next time you make agua fresca de jamaica, save the flowers to make hibiscus flower tacos.

 What are the benefits of hibiscus?

-Hibiscus has tons of antioxidants and C vitamin, and it tastes great.
+- Hibiscus has tons of antioxidants and C vitamins, and it tastes great.
 Isn’t it like a dream come true?

-That is why we drink it and eat it.
+- That is why we drink and eat it.
 Really you’ll be surprised how amazing it is.

 - You can eat it in corn tortilla tacos with sliced avocado or with guacamole and chips.

-- You can eat it on top of brown rice or even hummus
+- You can eat it on top of brown rice, quesadillas or even hummus

-- This is a type of salsa, so over the crispy potato tacos, it is a dream.
+- This is a type of salsa, so over the crispy potato tacos or sopes would be a dream.

 - 1 tablespoon neutral tasting oil

 - ½ cup chopped white onion